rccordell/f19tot/assignments/lab-reports.md

 To help accomplish this goal, you will submit regular lab reports, which will constitute your central scholarly activity throughout this semester.
 Your entries will follow a template (which we will learn to access in the first lab in class) and include a mix of description, analysis, code, figures, or images.
 This ongoing assignment will give you the chance to organize the diverse tasks of the class' experiential work, practice the skills introduced in the labs, bring your experiential work into conversation with class readings and personal research, and experiment with ideas that will be further developed in your [Unessay projects](/assignments/unessay).

-## Lab Report Entries
+## Lab Reports

-Your lab reports will be composed using [a regular template](https://github.com/technologies-of-text/lab-reports/blob/master/2019-MM-DD-LabReport-LABNAME.md), which we will discuss on day two of class,
+Your lab reports will be composed using [a regular template](https://raw.githubusercontent.com/prof-cordell-classes/ToT-templates/master/lab-reports/2019-MM-DD-LabReport-LABNAME.md), which we will discuss on day two of class,

 You can look at the template to see how these reports will be organized, but as an overview there are a few elements I will expect to find in each lab report: